This post may contain affiliate sales links. Please read my disclosure policy.

 Last weekend I had the pleasure of attending the Food Blog Forum at Walt Disney World.
 For those that don’t know, FBF is a food blogging conference.
 This was my first year attending this conference and I had a blast.

-The weekend actually started for me on Thursday night, when my bloggy BFF, Julianne, flew into Atlanta just so that she could make the drive with me to Orlando and keep me company.
+The weekend actually started for me on Thursday night, when my bloggy BFF, Julianne from Beyond Frosting, flew into Atlanta just so that she could make the drive with me to Orlando and keep me company.
 What a friend, right?!

 We realized that night that it was the anniversary of when we met in person for the first time last year, so it became our Anniversary weekend. 🙂 We had dinner and Jennie’s ice cream to celebrate.
 She got to see our home in person, meet the hubs and give Jessie a rub.
 It was so fun to see someone from my blogging life enter into my “real life”, even though we already talk practically every day (either by phone or online).